tnnamdi/crestview-zta-iam/README.md

-# Crestview Financial Group — Zero Trust Architecture IAM Simulation
+# Crestview Financial Group - Zero Trust Architecture IAM Simulation

-> **SEC815 Capstone Project — Seneca College**
+> **SEC815 Capstone Project - Seneca College**
 > Designing ZTA Solutions for a Canadian Financial Institution

 ---

 ## Overview

-This repository documents the design and partial simulation of a Zero Trust Architecture (ZTA) Identity and Access Management (IAM) solution for **Crestview Financial Group (CFG)** — a fictional mid-sized Toronto-based financial services firm offering retail banking, wealth management, and digital banking services.
+This repository documents the design and partial simulation of a Zero Trust Architecture (ZTA) Identity and Access Management (IAM) solution for **Crestview Financial Group (CFG)** - a fictional mid-sized Toronto-based financial services firm offering retail banking, wealth management and digital banking services.

-The project aligns four enterprise IAM tools to the **CISA Zero Trust Maturity Model's five pillars**, anchored to a defined DAAS protect surface, and demonstrates live configuration of identity controls using Auth0 (Okta) and Microsoft Entra ID.
+The project aligns four enterprise IAM tools to the **CISA Zero Trust Maturity Model's five pillars**, anchored to a defined DAAS protect surface and demonstrates live configuration of identity controls using Auth0 (Okta) and Microsoft Entra ID.

-This work was completed as part of **SEC815 — Incident Response** at Seneca College, with the broader goal of building a portfolio-grade IAM artefact relevant to cybersecurity roles in the Canadian financial services sector.
+This work was completed as part of **SEC815 - Incident Response** at Seneca College, with the broader goal of building a portfolio-grade IAM artefact relevant to cybersecurity roles in the Canadian financial services sector.

 ---

-## The Protect Surface — DAAS Framework
+## The Protect Surface - DAAS Framework

 Zero Trust does not attempt to secure everything equally.
-Instead, it identifies the smallest, most defensible grouping of critical assets — the **protect surface** — organized by the DAAS framework.
+Instead, it identifies the smallest, most defensible grouping of critical assets - the **protect surface** - organized by the DAAS framework.

 | Category | CFG Assets | Regulatory Consequence if Breached |
 |---|---|---|